Frank Darabont's unrealized projects

-The following is a list of unproduced Frank Darabont projects in chronological order.
-During his extensive career, American filmmaker Frank Darabont has worked on several projects which never progressed beyond the pre-production stage under his direction.
-Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.
+Throughout his career, American filmmaker Frank Darabont has worked on several projects which never progressed beyond the pre-production stage.
+Some of these projects fell into development hell, were officially cancelled, or would eventually come to fruition under a different production team.

 1990s

-Fear Itself TV series

-On April 10, 1995, Darabont was set to write and direct an episode for the horror anthology series Fear Itself, a horror anthology series about phobias, with Renny Harlin and Michael De Luca producing for HBO to distribute.
+Captain Blood remake

+In 1994, Chuck Russell enlisted Darabont to help revise Jonathan Hensleigh's screenplay for a planned big-budget remake of the classic swashbuckler Captain Blood at Warner Bros.
+Pictures.
+They worked on the project, intended as a vehicle for Arnold Schwarzenegger, but it fell apart when studios decided that too many pirate films were under way.

+Weird Tales TV episode

+In 1995, it was reported that both Darabont and Clive Barker were among the creatives who would adapt and direct future episodes of the HBO anthology series Weird Tales, based on the pulp horror magazines of the same name.
+It was "[aimed] to be a sophisticated take on horror for the adult market".

+Untitled Western sci-fi film

+In a 1996 issue of Mad Movies magazine, it was indicated that Darabont had written a "Western with a sci-fi twist", about an extraterrestrial that lands in the Wild West, which John Carpenter would direct.
+Carpenter later corroborated this claim, saying, "I had a western come along that I liked, but they wanted to turn it into a science‑fiction movie!"

-Mine film
+Mine

-On January 23, 1997, Darabont was writing the feature film adaptation of Robert R. McCammon’s novel Mine with Castle Rock Entertainment set to produce. until January 29, 2004, when Darabont moved the movie to Paramount Pictures and may direct it himself.
+In 1997, it was reported that Darabont was writing the feature film adaptation of Robert R. McCammon's novel Mine for Castle Rock Entertainment.
+By 2004, Darabont had taken the project to Paramount Pictures, where he developed it as a possible directing vehicle alongside Tokyo Rose and Rivers in the Desert.

 Stich in Time

-On January 23, 1997, Darabont was writing Stich in Time a sci-fi film with Joel Silver attached as a producer and Warner Bros. would distribute instead of TriStar Pictures.
+Also in 1997, Darabont was writing Stich in Time, an original science fiction film with Joel Silver producing for Warner Bros.
+Pictures.

-Doc Savage film
+Doc Savage

-On July 7, 1999, Darabont and Chuck Russell were set to co-direct and co-produce a feature film adaptation of Doc Savage, with David Leslie Johnson-McGoldrick codeveloping the story with Darabont and Russell, Arnold Schwarzenegger set to star as Savage, Castle Rock Entertainment will produce the film and Universal Pictures would co-handle film distribution with Warner Bros.
-Pictures. until January 29, 2004, when Darabont moved the movie to Paramount Pictures and may direct it without Russell.
+In 1999, Darabont and Chuck Russell were set to co-direct and co-produce a feature film adaptation of Doc Savage, with David Leslie Johnson-McGoldrick co-developing the story with Darabont and Russell, and Arnold Schwarzenegger in the title role.
+Castle Rock Entertainment was producing the film, and Universal Pictures agreed to co-distribute with Warner Bros.
+Pictures.
+Darabont later moved the project to Paramount.

 2000s

-Farenheit 451 film
+Fahrenheit 451

-On January 31, 2001, Darabont was in negotiations to direct and rewrite Terry Hayes script for the feature film adaptation of Ray Bradbury’s novel Fahrenheit 451, with Castle Rock Entertainment and Icon Productions set to produce and Warner Bros. handling the film’s distribution, until June that same year, Bradbury confirmed that Darabont is set to direct.
-Ramin Bahrani made the 2018 film adaptation for HBO.
+In January 2001, it was reported that Darabont was negotiating to direct and rewrite Terry Hayes' script adaptation of Ray Bradbury's novel Fahrenheit 451, with Castle Rock Entertainment and Icon Productions set to produce and Warner Bros. handling distribution.
+In June, Bradbury confirmed that Darabont was set to direct.

-The Martian Chronicles film
+The Martian Chronicles

-On June 20, 2001, Ray Bradbury also confirmed that Darabont was set to direct the feature film adaptation of the novel The Martian Chronicles.
+In June 2001, author Ray Bradbury revealed that, in addition to Fahrenheit 451, Darabont would also direct the feature film adaptation of his novel The Martian Chronicles.